rodesai/dewey/README.md

 # RAG CLI

-Semantic code search over the OpenData codebase.
+Semantic code search over a codebase.
 Indexes Rust and markdown files into the vector database, then serves search queries.
 Designed for RAG integration with Claude Code.

 ## Prerequisites